n00bmobile/BaseWars/README.md

 BaseWars.GetRaid() -> Returns global raid data, you shouldn't need to use this.\
 BaseWars.FindPlayer(String name) -> Attempts to find a player by his name.\
 BaseWars.FormatMoney()\
-string.MaxLen(String string, Integer length) -> No need to explain this one.
-I might remove this soon...\
+string.MaxLen(String string, Integer length) -> No need to explain this one.\
 Player:CanAfford(Integer amount)\
 Player:GetMoney()\
 Player:ReachesLevel(Integer level)\